stampit-org/react-stampit/README.md

 });
 ```

 The best part about [stamps](https://en.wikipedia.org/wiki/Stamp_%28object-oriented_programming%29) is their composability.
 What this means is that `n` number of stamps can be combined into a new stamp which inherits each passed stamp's behavior.
 This is perfect for React, since `class` is being pushed as the new norm and does not provide an idiomatic way to use mixins. (classical inheritance :disappointed:).
-Stamp composability is 100% idiomatic and provides a limitless way to extend any React component.
+While stamp composability on the surface is not idiomatic, the conventions used underneath are; it is these conventions that provide a limitless way to extend any React component.

 ```js
 const mixin1 = {